-Some stores, like Macy’s or Target, have built their reputations on the famously hectic annual Black Friday sale.
-Walmart Black Friday is like a whole holiday onto itself.
-It only gets worse as Christmas and Hanukkah rear their heads.
+Some stores have built their reputations on the famously hectic annual Black Friday and/or Cyber Monday sales.
+And it only gets worse as Christmas and Hanukkah rear their heads.
 We’re here to help you navigate one of this season’s biggest traditions without any losses, mishaps or accidents along the way.
 If you’re in a car accident over the holidays, things could get hairy without the right insurance coverage.
 Learn more about different types of accidents and the insurance that covers them below.

 Parking Lot Accidents

 Another very important thing to remember is that families are out and about in large numbers.
-Small children (and even pets) are often difficult to see standing right behind your car.
-To avoid any horrible accidents, make sure to pull out of parking spaces slowly, and only after you’re certain that you will not hit any adults, children or pets.
-You’ll probably want to watch out for stray shopping carts, too.
+Small children (and even pets) are often difficult to see standing or walking behind your car.
+Always make sure to pull out of parking spaces slowly and only once you’re certain there is nothing and no one behind your car.
+Definitely watch out for stray shopping carts, too.

 Are All Parking Lot Accidents Considered No-Fault Accidents?

-Many people have a parking lot accident and no police report to show for it.
-This poses a problem when it comes to filing an insurance claim.
 First, it’s a myth that any parking lot accident gets taken care of by both drivers’ insurance companies at a 50/50 split.
-This may be the case if both vehicles are moving, but often when there is a parking lot accident, the fault goes to the car pulling out.
+Typically, when there is a parking lot accident, the fault goes to the car pulling out.
 That is, the driver waiting to take the spot will not be considered at fault.
-However, the outcome is never clear cut, and you always need a police report on file.
+However, the outcome is never clear cut, so you should always file a police report.

 Uninsured and Underinsured Motorist Coverage

-Yep, now is a good time to make sure you have Uninsured and Underinsured Motorist Coverage (UM).
-This type of insurance coverage is meant to protect you in case of any parking lot car accidents.
+Yep, now is a great time to make sure you have Uninsured and Underinsured Motorist Coverage (UM).
 If an uninsured or underinsured driver hits your car, the last thing you want to do is dig into your own pockets and use your gift-giving dollars to pay for repairs instead.

-Even if your insurance completely covers you in the case of an accident, you could still end up paying for someone else’s mistakes if they hit you and have no Car Insurance or too little of it.
 In some states Uninsured and Underinsured Motorist Coverage (UM) is required because uninsured driving is such a big and costly problem.
-However, if you don’t live in a state that requires UM Insurance and an uninsured motorist hits your car, you may have to pay for some of your loss.
-The same goes for an accident with an underinsured motorist.
-If a driver has low minimum requirements on their Liability Insurance and they hit you, you may not be fully covered without UM coverage.
+However, if you don’t have UM Insurance and an uninsured motorist hits your car, you may have to pay for some of your loss.
+The same thing happens if a driver with low minimum requirements on their Liability Insurance hit you.
+They may not have enough coverage and you also may not be fully covered without UM coverage.